cwp0/cwp0/README.md

 # Hi!
 Welcome to  ✨Wenpeng Chen(陈温鹏)✨ ‘s Github!
+===
+## 🌱 I am currently studying for a master's degree in software engineering at Nanjing University of Science and Technology.

 <!--
 **Wrapping-2000/Wrapping-2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.